 The digestive process is started with mechanical digestion.
 When food is chewed and mixed during mechanical digestion, the surface area of the meal increases.
 Remember from chemistry class how enzymes operate better when they have greater surface area?
 As a result, we’ve arrived at the second digesting method.

-- Chemical Digestion has the same meaning as the digestion with types of enzymes
+- Chemical Digestion has the same meaning as digestion with types of enzymes

 When huge macromolecules are broken down into smaller molecules by chemical digestion, miracles begin to happen.
 The body may absorb these huge macromolecules after they’ve been digested and broken down into smaller bits.
 The mouth is the beginning point for digestion, while the duodenum is the last stop.
 Chewing and churning are two methods of mechanical digestion (stomach).
 The mouth, stomach, and small intestine are all involved in chemical/enzymatic digestion.

-Above is all the information associated with the TEAS science digestion.
+Above is all the information associated with TEAS science digestion.
 We hope that this article with beneficial knowledge areas will help you ace this challenging part of the TEAS test.
 Good luck to you!
-Visit our TEAS Practice Test Free and start your studying right now!